GypsyTheDj/My-PortFolio/README.md

 The progress circles from the skills section are modeled after the following Stack Overflow [example](https://stackoverflow.com/questions/14222138/css-progress-circle).
 They were significantly modified to fit the styling, sizing, and progress for each skill.

 The media query for the collapsed navbar regardless of viewport width was taken from this [site](https://www.codeply.com/go/iaM1zcNsQB/bootstrap-navbar-always-collapsed).

+## :sparkling_heart: Support the project

+I open-source almost everything I can, and I try to reply to everyone needing help using these projects.
+Obviously, this takes time.
+You can use this service for free.

+However, if you are using this project and happy with it or just want to encourage me to continue creating stuff, there are few ways you can do it :-

+- Giving proper credit when you use github-readme-stats on your readme, linking back to it :D
+- Starring and sharing the project :rocket:
+- [Buy me Coffee 😉](https://www.paypal.com/donate?hosted_button_id=BM99ZF52TE97E) - You can make one-time donations via PayPal.
+I'll probably buy coffee :coffee:

+Thanks! :heart:

+Contributions are welcome! 🎉

+Made with :heart: by [Norman Nuthu](https://github.com/GypsyTheDj)